The Museum of Modern Art - MoMA in New York, NY

 Overview

-The leading museum of modern art in the world, the Museum of Modern Art (MoMA) offers an exciting, educational and entertaining experience for guests of all ages to enjoy.
+As the leading museum of modern art in the world, The Museum of Modern Art (MoMA) offers an exciting, educational and entertaining experience for guests of all ages to enjoy.
 The museum—located at 11 West 53rd Street—features a variety of exhibitions with paintings from modern art masters, daily film and video screenings, gallery discussions, and more.

 Good To Know